qoijjj/hardened-images/docs/FAQ.md

 [No](https://madaidans-insecurities.github.io/linux.html#firejail), use ``bubblejail`` if there's no flatpak available for an app.

+#### Help!
+My browser won't start!
+Try starting your browser from the commandline.
+If you get an error about the current profile already running on another device, this is an issue with chromium (therefore hardened-chromium and all other chromium-based browsers) which can happen when you `rpm-ostree update` or `rpm-ostree rebase`.
+To fix this, simply run `rm ~/.config/chromium/Singleton*`, replacing "chromium" with your browser's config folder if you use something other than hardened-chromium (not recommended)

 #### An app I use won't start due to a malloc issue.
 How do I fix it?

 Override `LD_PRELOAD` for that app.
 For flatpaks, this is as simple as removing the environment variable via Flatseal.